Moto Guzzi: Motorcycle models

 Guzzis has announced the release of their first water cooled motorcycle; the 1050cc v100 Mandello.
-This will be an upscale sport tourer with 115hp and 77ftlbs of torque.see moto guzzis website.
+This will be an upscale sport tourer with 115 hp and 77ftlbs of torque.see moto guzzis website.

 Guzzi has made a number of historic racing and military motorcycles.
 The historic racing heritage is best epitomized in the Le Mans model range, still held today to be a styling masterpiece and motorcycle design as an art form.

 Through various periods of its history, Moto Guzzi has produced models specifically for military and police forces.
 The Italian police and military and various US police departments (e.g. LAPD) have used Moto Guzzi bikes in their fleets.
 Guzzi currently markets police versions of model range – the Breva (all three models) most commonly, as well as the Norge, adopted by Berlin police.

 Factory, company headquarters and museum

 Since 1921, Moto Guzzi headquarters have been located in Mandello del Lario on the Lecco branch of Lake Como.
 The facility began at a size of 300 m2, and by the early 1950s Moto Guzzi covered 24000 m2 with a workforce of over 1,500.
 As of 1999, the complex included one, two and three story buildings of over 54000 m2, operating at approximately 50% of production capacity.

 During its ownership tenure, Aprilia considered moving the entire operation to Monza, under protest from the Guzzisti and Mandello factory workers.
 Instead, Aprilia renovated the factory in 2004 at a cost of $45 million.

 The original Mandello site remains home to the company's headquarters, the production facility, the historic wind tunnel, the company library, and the museum.
 The Moto Guzzi Museum displays models from the company's history, engines that retrace Guzzi's engineering history, and a series of important prototypes.
 The museum is open to the public and includes a gift shop featuring books, clothing and accessories.
 Moto Guzzi currently employs roughly 250 to 300 employees, making over 10,000 bikes per year.

 For decades, the Moto Guzzi factory carried a set of internally lit block letters along the rooftop (and also over the entry gate) spelling "Moto Guzzi".
 In May 2007, the original roof sign, old and worn, was replaced with a new brighter sign carrying the current official logo and script.
 At the same time, the factory entrance gate received a new rectangular version of the sign.